Curved Representation Space of Vision Transformers: Intriguing observations

+Each row of Fig.~\ref{fig:train_loss_change} shows the loss change of each of the 10,000 ImageNet training data at every 10 epochs during training of Swin-T. The rows are sorted in an ascending order of $\theta^{(1)}$ after training.

-We follow the original training implementation code of the Swin-T Transformer for model training in Sec.~\ref{sec:curves_in_training}, e.g., 300 training epochs, batch size of 128, learning rate of $5\times 10^{-4}$, weight decay parameter of .05, and AdamW \cite{loshchilov2018decoupled} as the optimizer.
+We follow the original training implementation code of the Swin-T for model training, e.g., 300 training epochs, batch size of 128, learning rate of $5\times 10^{-4}$, weight decay parameter of .05, and AdamW \cite{loshchilov2018decoupled} as the optimizer.

-Fig.~\ref{fig:train_epoch_300} examines the distance from the original output to the decision boundary in the representation space for the ImageNet training data in the case of Swin-T. The observed trend is similar to that for the validation data (Figs.~\ref{fig:db_distance_representation_space}b and \ref{fig:db_distance_representation_space}c).
+Fig.~\ref{fig:train_loss-loss} provides another view of Fig.~\ref{fig:train_loss_change} in terms of the relationship between the loss at a certain epoch and the loss change from the epoch until the end of training.